stepanvanzuriak/nopasta/README.md

 # nopasta :spaghetti: :no_entry_sign:

-Deadly simple extension that protect you from copy-past everything in project.
+Deadly simple extension that protect you from copy-paste everything in project.

 Select level and set maxBufferSize